Sinamkol

 Sinamkol is a 2020 Tamil-language war drama film directed by Ranjith Joseph and starring Aravindhan.
 It is a Sri Lankan-Indian co-production.

 Plot

-Sinamkol is a compelling political story set eight years after the Sri Lankan Civil War.
-It is a story of a Tamil Eelam soldier Amudhan, his incredible journey and tribunals, as he searches for his wife and daughter after being released from detention by the genocidal Sri Lankan regime.
+Sinamkol is the story of a Liberation Tigers of Tamil Eelam militant Amudhan during the Sri Lankan civil war, his incredible journey and tribulations, as he searches for his wife and daughter after being released from detention by the genocidal Sri Lankan regime.
+Parallelly, a Tamil diaspora family visiting Sri Lanka encounters troubles of post-war challenges.

-The film describes the hardships of the lives of many Tamil soldiers in Sri Lanka.
-It portrays the political situations of the Tamils in their homeland through the eyes of Amudhan.
-Parallel to which, a Tamil family from diaspora visiting Tamil Eelam encounters troubles of post-war challenges.
 Sinamkol carries a powerful political message of post-war challenges faced by the minority Tamils.